Licence to Kill: Release

 Film ratings organisations had objections to the excessive and realistic violence, with both the Motion Picture Association of America (MPAA) and the British Board of Film Classification requesting content adaptations, with the BBFC in particular demanding the cut of 36 seconds.
-Licence to Kill became the first Bond film to receive a PG-13 rating from the MPAA's ratings board, a rating that has been applied to every Bond film since (although there was no PG-13 rating before 1984, so it is quite likely that older films would have received that rating if it existed).
 The 2006 Ultimate Edition DVD of Licence to Kill marked the first release of the film without cuts.
 It remains the only Bond movie to be originally rated 15 by the BBFC.
 But for the subsequent cuts, the original examiners had been considering an 18 rating.

 Licence to Kill premiered at the Odeon Leicester Square in London on 13 June 1989, raising £200,000 (£ in pounds) for The Prince's Trust on the night.

 There were also issues with the promotion of the film: promotional material in the form of teaser posters created by Bob Peak, based on the Licence Revoked title and commissioned by Albert Broccoli, had been produced, but MGM decided against using them after American test screenings showed 'Licence Revoked' to be a common American phrase for the withdrawal of a driving licence.
 The delayed, updated advertising by Steven Chorney, in the traditional style, limited the film's pre-release screenings.
 MGM also discarded a campaign created by advertising executive Don Smolen, who had worked in the publicity campaign for eight previous Bond films, emphasising the rougher content of the film.